pulisushmitha/-KYMONET-A-Deep-Learning-Framework-for-Automated-Vocal-Fold-Analysis-Using-Kymograms/README.md

 Original kymograms varied in height (number of frames).
 To convert them into meaningful input samples:

 **Segmentation Procedure:**
--Each kymogram was split into smaller 58 × 121 pixel slices.
+- Each kymogram was split into smaller 58 × 121 pixel slices.
--The slicing covered the full height of the kymogram, producing multiple segment images per sample.
+- The slicing covered the full height of the kymogram, producing multiple segment images per sample.
--Each segment was given a sequential filename.
+- Each segment was given a sequential filename.

 **Rotation Augmentation:**
--Each segment was rotated 90° clockwise, effectively converting the time-axis orientation and generating more samples.
+- Each segment was rotated 90° clockwise, effectively converting the time-axis orientation and generating more samples.
 This significantly expanded the dataset:
 Class	Original Count	After Segmentation & Rotation
 | Class       | Original Count | After Segmentation & Augmentation |